DLibatique/LATN102-S20/notes/module-2-tenses.md

 For instance, for the active form of the English verb "to make", we can translate the Latin imperfect as "was/were making" (the most common translation of the imperfect), "used to make", "kept on making", or "began to make."
 Similarly, for the passive form of the English verb "to make" (i.e. "to be made"), we can translate the Latin imperfect as "was/were being made", "used to be made", "kept being made", or "began to be made."

-Below are some English examples where we would use the Latin imperfect:
+Below are some English examples where we would use the Latin imperfect (note the *-ba* infix in all the Latin form - this is the telltale sign that a verb is in the imperfect):

 * When I went to the store, she was doing (*faciēbat*) her homework.
 * They used to give (*dabant*) the football players free pizza on Friday.